Shopify pricing plans (2026): Real costs, fees & hidden charges revealed

 The Basic Plan is great when you’re starting out, but it can feel a little limiting when your store begins to scale.
 The Advanced Plan?
 It’s awesome, but honestly, it’s pricey if you’re not a bigger business yet.

-The Shopify Plan fills that gap.
+The Grow Plan fills that gap.
 It’s affordable and has just the right mix of tools to help you manage and grow your store.
 You get everything you need to scale without feeling overwhelmed—or overspending.

-Why I Recommend the Shopify Plan
+Why I Recommend the Grow Plan

 - Affordable Growth Tools: You get more features than the Basic Plan without breaking the bank.